 A tool built on the Customer Journey is the Experience map.
-The experience map helps visualise different routes and points at which members/users/supporters become aware of, connect with, and feel about the organisation's activities.
-Identifying and highlighting the interactions, helps reflect on how interactions are made and develop the organisation's work.
+The experience map helps visualise different routes and points at which customers become aware of, connect with, and feel about the social enterprise's activities.
+Identifying and highlighting the interactions, helps reflect on how interactions are made and develop the business.